top of page

 The University of Life has invariably taught me all I need to know about art, and more; as it should, others.
 We don't need teachers to tell us what to do, or else; we have our own brains, and our own minds, and it's up to us to use them, and exploit them to our full potential, during the limited time that we have here.

-One thing one can never accuse me of, is having stood still during my life; I believe in seizing the opportunities that life offers us, going for the ones which float our boat the most, and shaking every last drop out of them, until we've satisfied and satiated ourselves.
-And to look within ourselves; not to do simply "what is expected of us", but to go much further than that - to give people what they need (they may not know they need it).
-For some strange reason, people expect that one is put on this earth to fulfil a "role" - such an outdated, outmoded, old-hat way of thinking - pre-20th century thinking - and definetely not 21st-century thinking - much like in some sort of caste system, or Ayn Rand's book "Anthem" - I'm a keen Ayn Rand-ite, by the way.
+One thing one can never accuse me of, is having stood still during my life.
+I believe in seizing the opportunities that life offers us, going for the ones which float our boat the most, and shaking every last drop out of them, until we've satisfied and satiated ourselves.
+And to look within ourselves; not to do simply "what is expected of us", but to go much further than that - to give ourselves what we need.
+I'm a keen Ayn Rand-ite, by the way.

 Yes, I'm an artist, through and through.
 But you have to let me bring my own take on things to the table.
 Otherwise, I'm not playing.
 I refuse to be a "repeater".
 For a time I was a botanical illustrator.
 After a hiatus following my first degree, I swore I would never do Art again, and didn't touch a paintbrush for three years, Then slowly, I got back into it again.
 Going away and practising botanical illustration, off my own bat, teaching myself, taught me everything I was never taught at Art School, or at any time beforehand.
 It was my drawing and painting training; I experimented with various media and found a failsafe method, which worked for me and indeed, worked for about 99% of other people too, during the time that I did teach (yes, I was a teacher once - but it was never my intention to be anything like some of the "Art" teachers I had encountered - whose paltry efforts I rightly scoffed at).